MyysticOwl/MysticBars/README.md

 ************************************
 CHANGE HISTORY
 ************************************
+v3.2.0
+-Another cleanup expidition.
+Perfromance of the entire Plugin should be greaetly improved.
+-Added Hover options in the menu's to help identify bars.
+-Fixed issues loading to and from different language clients.
+This should work now!
+-Added
 v3.1.6
 -Fixed a bunch of issues with Extension Bars (locking, naming, refreshing) -Internally setup logging managers